- Hourly rate £40

-I have been performing for 18 years and teaching for 9 years, with students of all levels of experience.
-As well as teaching one-to-one, I also run vocal workshops in various places from Lee Complimentary Health Centre to deep in the Welsh forests.
+I have been performing for 22 years and teaching for 13 years, with students of all levels of experience.
+As well as teaching one-to-one, I also run vocal workshops around various places from London to deep in the Welsh forests.
 I mentor undergraduate music and art students from Goldsmiths College, Chelsea Art College on their final shows.
 I am a visiting lecturer on the voice for 2nd-year degree students at Falmouth University in Cornwall.

 As a musician I have had the good fortune to know and work with Portia over a number of years and can say she is a fine musician with, a very important quality this, excellent listening skills.
 She also has a wide background of vocal experiences and styles to draw upon which makes her able to understand the particular needs of individual pupils, tailoring lessons to achieve the best results in any circumstance.
 Her sense of humour and empathy is also a desirable quality in any teacher and I have no hesitation in recommending her as an excellent teacher.

 Portia is great to work with, really calm when I was nervous.
 Highly recommend!

 I have known and worked with Portia for many years.
 She is a consummate performer and innovative vocalist and musician who is always exploring new sounds and ways of working.
 Her thoughtful and super friendly approach to singing can only be beneficial to any student that comes her way.